Footnotes and endnotes

 - Choose "Modify Properties..." from the menu:

 As mentioned above, you cannot insert references to notes in headers or footers.
 You cannot insert references to notes in other notes either.
-But this does not apply to the "Note Reference" fields.
+But this doesn't apply to the "Note Reference" fields.
 You can use "Note Reference" fields in headers or footers, even in notes, to refer to existing notes.

 Just like all other fields, the "Note Reference" fields are automatically updated by Atlantis when the documents are printed, or when you toggle the "File | Preview" mode on.